bcgov/CE_integratedroads/README.md

 6. Output (for a given 250k tile) is written to Parquet file on object storage
 7. When all tiles are complete, the resulting collection of Parquet files is consolidated into a single zipped file geodatabase on NRS object storage

+## Processing

+All processing is done via Github Actions.
+To run the job, navigate to the `ce-integratedroads` workflow in the [Actions tab](https://github.com/bcgov/CE_integratedroads/actions/workflows/ce-integratedroads.yaml).
+Press the `Run workflow` button to trigger the job.
+A fresh extract should be availalbe on NRS object storage after about 2hrs.

 ## Output documentation

 See [metadata](metadata.md).

-## Processing

-All processing is done via Github Actions.
-To run the job, navigate to the [Actions tab](https://github.com/bcgov/CE_integratedroads/actions/workflows/ce-integratedroads.yaml) and press the `Run workflow` button.
-A fresh extract should be availalbe on NRS object storage after about 1.5hrs.

 ## Development and testing